 PROHIBITION OF FIREARMS

-Weather related closings will be posted on our website at www.glenviewmethodistpreschool.com and an email will be sent by the Director before 7:30am.
+Weather related closings will be be communicated via email and Remind by the Director before 7:30 a.m.

 Snack time provides an important learning experience for children.
 This is a time for children to develop self-help skills, understand the importance of cleanliness, and try a variety of foods.
 This is also a good time for children to develop social skills and appropriate table manners.
 Every attempt should be made to make snack time a relaxed, unhurried, and pleasant experience.
 Teachers sit with children during this time.